Barbara Nicholls

 Before a System Migration or Replacement

-Migrating dirty data just moves the problem into a more expensive system.
-Audit first, migrate clean.
+Moving dirty data just shifts the problem into a more expensive system.
+Audit first, move it clean.

 Before You Build or Rebuild Reporting